-Unlike various “fake books” out there which provide details on how to play each note and where to put your fingers, the Real Book was minimal.
+Unlike various “fake books” out there that provide details on how to play each note and where to put your fingers, The Real Book was minimal.
 Each page had the key signature, time signature, chords, melody line, and not much else.
 It was just enough detail to play the song.
 It was vague enough to allow for the extensive improvisation that makes jazz jazz.1

 It was heaven.

-Where a musician’s job is play songs, the startup product manager’s job is learn.
+Where a musician’s job is to play songs, the startup product manager’s job is to learn.
 Learn about our customers, our value propositions, our channels.
 Learn about all the pieces of our business model.